Sharpe's Fortress: Plot summary

 The Mahrattas take refuge in Gawilghur, a seemingly impregnable fortress perched high on cliffs above the Deccan Plain.
-Wellesley, despite his deep misgivings, has no choice but to attack.
+Wellesley has no choice but to attack.
 Gawilghur is composed of an Outer Fort and an Inner Fort.
 While the Outer Fort is formidable, the Mahrattas expect the British to take it, though at heavy cost.
 However, the Inner Fort is so strong, they are confident it cannot fall.
-Once Wellesley's army has been bled dry trying to capture it, the Mahrattas plan to emerge and destroy the survivors.
+Once Wellesley's army has been bled dry trying to capture it, the Mahrattas plan to destroy the survivors.

-When two of Hakeswill's henchmen are killed, Hakeswill realises Sharpe is responsible, so he deserts and finds service with the renegade Englishman William Dodd in Gawilghur.
-It is said that whoever rules in Gawilghur, rules India, and Dodd intends for it to be him.
+When two of Hakeswill's henchmen are killed, Hakeswill guesses Sharpe is responsible, so he deserts and finds service with the renegade Englishman William Dodd (whom Sharpe inaccurately believes has murdered a friend, Colonel McCandless) in Gawilghur.
+It is said that whoever rules Gawilghur, rules India, and Dodd intends for it to be him.
 When the Outer Fort falls, Dodd keeps the gates of the Inner Fort closed, trapping Manu Bappoo outside to be killed by the British.
 Dodd also has Hakeswill murder Beny Singh, the weak, pleasure-loving commander of Gawilghur.

 Sharpe finds a way into the Inner Fort.
 One section of the wall is weakly defended because it sits atop a steep cliff.
 The cliff, however, can be scaled.
-When Captain Morris, Sharpe's commanding officer, refuses to give him men, Sharpe beats him, then takes charge and leads a group of soldiers over the wall and opens the gates.
-He then finds and duels with Dodd, only to find that Dodd is by far the better swordsman.
-It is Dodd who gives Sharpe the scar on his right cheek.
+When Captain Morris, Sharpe's commanding officer, refuses to give him men, Sharpe beats him, then takes charge and leads a group of soldiers up the cliff and over the wall, and helps open the gates.
+He then finds and confronts Dodd, only to find that Dodd is by far the better swordsman.
+Dodd slashes Sharpe on his right cheek.
 Ahmed appears unexpectedly and attacks Dodd.
 Dodd kills him easily, but Sharpe's cavalryman friend shoots him in the shoulder, and Sharpe kills him.

 Hakeswill tries to flee, disguised as a British soldier, but Sharpe finds him.
-Sharpe retrieves his stolen jewels and other loot, then backs Hakeswill up until he falls into a pit filled with poisonous snakes.
+Sharpe forces him to strip, retrieves his stolen jewels, and backs Hakeswill up until he falls into a pit filled with poisonous snakes.